 Trading forex on your Mac is a little more difficult than a PC thanks to MetaTrader’s programming, but you don’t need to buy a new computer just to trade currencies.
 Macs still have plenty of support from brokers with native MetaTrader for Mac apps and platforms like cTrader and NinjaTrader are available, too.

-You might not have all the MetaTrader bells and whistles, but you can still build a successful forex trading operation on your Mac.
+If you stick with your Mac, you might not have all the MetaTrader bells and whistles, but you can still build a successful forex trading operation.